admtrv/DzenGarden/README.md

 *Conclusion:* Roulette-wheel selection is the most efficient method.

-These conclusions will help in further tuning of parameters for optimal performance of the genetic algorithm, but at the same time we should not strongly rely on them, because it is necessary to look at the performance of all parameters in complex.
+This table will allow a visual comparison of the effect of each parameter on the efficiency of the algorithm.

 | Parameter             | Variations of Parameters               | Best Result    | Worst Result |
 |-----------------------|----------------------------------------|----------------|--------------|